Will Smith reveals upcoming actor who will star in Fresh Prince reboot | ExBulletin

 Will Smith has revealed the future actor who will play the role that made him famous in a reboot of The Fresh Prince Of Bel-Air.

-The Hollywood star stunned newcomer Jabari Banks by breaking the news during a video call together.
+The Hollywood star stunned newcomer Jabari Banks when she broke the news during a video call together.

 Banks will play Will, the character who catapulted Smith, 52, to stardom after the series became a hit in the 1990s.